Visited a grocery store recently?

 A webinar is kinda like a podcast, right?

-In the spirit of our silliy season preparation theme, I want to share a fantastically helpful webinar with you from two ecommerce marketing and conversion rate optimization specialists.
+In the spirit of our silly season preparation theme, I want to share a fantastically helpful webinar with you from two eCommerce marketing and conversion rate optimization specialists.

 - The best way to set up your Shopping account, and why this is so important to master